simolus3/drift/sqlparser/README.md

 sqlite dialect only.

 ## Features

-This library can parse most sql statements and perform static analysis.
+This library aims to support every sqlite feature, which includes parsing and detailed static analysis.
 We can resolve what type a column in a `SELECT` statement has, infer types for variables, find semantic errors and more.

 This library supports most sqlite features:
 - CRUD: Full support, including joins, `group by`, nested and compound selects, `WITH` clauses and window functions
-- DDL: Supports `CREATE TABLE` statements, including advanced features like foreign keys.
+- DDL: Supports `CREATE TABLE` statements, including advanced features like foreign keys or virtual tables (when a matching module like `fts5` is enabled).
+This library also supports `CREATE TRIGGER` and `CREATE INDEX` statements.
-  We also support `fts5` and `CREATE VIRTUAL TABLE` statements.
-Triggers, views and indices are not yet supported.

 ### Using the parser
-You can parse the abstract syntax tree of sqlite statements with `SqlEngine.parse`.
+To obtain an abstract syntax tree from an sql statement, use `SqlEngine.parse`.
 ```dart
 import 'package:sqlparser/sqlparser.dart';